mathesar-foundation/mathesar/docs/docs/user-guide/permissions.md

 These configurations specifically control how you interact with the database within the Mathesar interface.

 - **Role Configuration**: Used to manage credentials (passwords) for roles that exist on the server.
 These roles can then be assigned to collaborators.
-- **Collaborators**: This section allows you to add users and assign them configured roles, dictating their access levels within the database.
+- **Collaborators**: This section enables you to manage user access to the database.
+You can add existing Mathesar users as collaborators and assign them configured roles, which determine their specific access levels and permissions within the database.

 ### On the Server